rida7-crypto/pixel-spellbook/README.md

 - **A true floating desktop companion** — transparent, borderless, always-on-top, and fully draggable anywhere on screen; it never feels like a normal app window, more like a spellbook left open beside you
 - **Pixel-art grimoire aesthetic** — a custom-drawn interface styled around candlelight, parchment, and hand-drawn magical detail
 - **Living candle animation** — a hand-pixeled flame that flickers continuously with its own soft, pulsing aura, rather than a static icon
+- **The book itself floats too** — a subtle bob and glow on the spellbook icon, a small visual echo of the fact that the whole app hovers rather than sits in a fixed window
 - **Lightweight task management** — add, complete, and manage your to-dos ("spells") without the overhead of a full productivity suite
 - **Minimal, distraction-free interface** — designed to sit quietly on your desktop without pulling focus from your actual work